michaelfaran/A-Stochastic-Landscape-Approach-for-Protein-Folding-State-Classification/README.md

 **Installation:**
 - Clone or download the repository to a chosen folder.
 - Download the external dependencies and install the BEAST algorithm (see below for more details).
-- Add the dependcies (including the BEAST folder) to the repository chosen folder.
+- Add the dependecies (including the BEAST folder) to the repository chosen folder.
 - Activate the main script "Protein_state_classification.m" from the repository chosen folder for the two given protein examples.
 - Following the main script, adjust and check the algorithm for your own data.